selenearchive/selenearchive.github.io/guide.md

 This will result in two basic combinations of **full** sounds: *heavy and large*, or *small and light*.
 You should now be expressing the degree of androgenic development you're aiming for.

-> ~~~alert-note
-> ~~~
+{: .alert-note }
-> People seeking androgynous voices: early on, you will likely want to aim as far as possible in the direction of transition (or perhaps this is better stated as *away from your current default*) before settling on something more to your liking.
+People seeking androgynous voices: early on, you will likely want to aim as far as possible in the direction of transition (or perhaps this is better stated as *away from your current default*) before settling on something more to your liking.

 With the perceived androgenization of the voice resolved, we now look to major changes that impact our perception of a speaker's *performed gender*: